jshoyer/raspi-and-leaf-scan-metadata/2016-08-26_zip/readme.txt

    after 39 empty pots/multi-rosette plants were pulled The phases started at slightly different times for different plants.

-Two files are kept around for historical reasons (until I find time to potentially streamline 30-dps_trichome-and-leaf-6-analysis.R) but are not important to the main analysis:
+Two files are kept around partly for historical reasons:
-33-dps_second-set-of-abaxial-trichome-measurements.txt and
+33-dps_second-set-of-abaxial-trichome-measurements.txt
-38-dps_plants-for-leaf-sampling.txt
+(scored trichomes a second time to measure internal consistency) and 38-dps_plants-for-leaf-sampling.txt
+(leaves were collected for potential genotyping, which was not done)

 ** Table by day